-Grant was determined to move quickly onto the much larger Fort Donelson, located on the nearby Cumberland River.
+After the fall of Fort Henry, Brig.
+Gen. Ulysses S. Grant was determined to move quickly onto the much larger Fort Donelson, located on the nearby Cumberland River.
 Grant’s boast that he would capture Donelson by the 8th of February quickly ran into challenges.
-Poor winter weather, late-arriving reinforcements, and difficulties in moving the ironclads up the Cumberland all delayed Grant’s advance on Donelson.
+Poor winter weather, late-arriving reinforcements, and difficulties in moving the ironclads up the Cumberland all delayed Grant’s advance on the fort.

-On February 14, 1862, Foote’s ironclads moved upriver to bombard Fort Donelson.
+By February 13, most of Grant’s soldiers were positioned on the landward (western) side of the fort.
+The next day, Flag Officer Andrew H. Foote’s ironclads moved upriver to bombard Fort Donelson.
 The subsequent duel between Foote’s “Pook Turtles” and the heavier guns at the fort led to a Union defeat.
 Many of Foote’s ironclads were heavily damaged and Foote himself was wounded in the attack.
-Grant’s soldiers could hear the Confederate cheers as the gunboats retreated.
+Grant’s soldiers could hear the Confederate cheers as the gunboats withdrew.

 With another Union attack poised to strike, the Federal soldiers were surprised to see white flags flying above the Confederate earthworks.
-Brig.
-Gen. Simon B. Buckner, now in command, met with Grant to determine the terms of surrender.
+Brigadier General Simon B. Buckner, now in command, met with Grant to determine the terms of surrender.
 Buckner, who was hoping for generous terms from his old West Point friend, was disappointed at Grant’s response: “No terms except unconditional and immediate surrender can be accepted.
 I propose to move immediately upon your works.”